HackMate/git-hooks-jira-issues/README.md

 0. [commit-msg:](script/commit-msg) This hook, will reject all commit messages that do not contain a JIRA issue key with the [default format](https://confluence.atlassian.com/display/JIRA/Changing+the+Project+Key+Format).

-Currently both hooks have only been tested on Debian like systems.
+Currently both hooks have been tested on Debian like systems, as well as on Windows with git-bash.
 Both hooks still need some work (see TODOs).

 Installation
 ------------